 WHEN TO TRAVEL TO TAIPEI

-The best time to visit will most definitely be late October thru March.
+The best time to visit will most definitely be late October through March.
 Not only does it present a nice escape from the chilly winter conditions in the US, but the weather is not as humid, and rainfall is at its lowest.

 WHAT TO EAT IN TAIPEI

 Expect the food in Taipei to be both diverse and exotic.
-For those who don’t like trying new foods, they have also done a fantastic job including foreign (and familiar) cuisines.
+For those who don’t like trying new foods, they have also done a fantastic job of including foreign (and familiar) cuisines.